Lokelma Patient Tips

 - Always take Lokelma exactly as your doctor prescribes it.
 Let your healthcare provider know about all of your medical conditions and medicines that you take before treatment.
 Contact your doctor if your symptoms worsen or your condition changes.
 Do not stop any treatment unless your healthcare provider tells you to stop.

-- High potassium in your blood can lead to weakness, nausea, a dangerous change in your heartbeat, and paralysis.
+- High potassium in your blood can lead to symptoms like muscle fatigue, weakness, a tingling feeling, nausea and vomiting, a dangerous change in your heartbeat, chest pain and paralysis.
 If you experience any of these symptoms, call 911 or get immediate medical assistance.

 - Lokelma is available as a powder for oral suspension.
 You will learn how to mix this suspension at home.
 It comes in foil packets of either 5 grams (g) or 10 g for reconstitution.
 It has no taste or smell.
 You will mix the powder with a small amount of water before you drink it.
 It does not expand in water, so it is not expected to swell within the digestive tract.
 Be sure to drink the entire amount unless otherwise directed by your doctor.